Germanos Group: Cosmote controversy

-In the beginning Germanos stores offered in Greece mobile connections with Telestet (now WIND Greece) and Cosmote.
+In the beginning Germanos stores offered in Greece mobile connections with Telestet (now Nova) and Cosmote (now Telekom Greece).
 Later, in 2005 Vodafone Greece gave permission to Germanos to offer its connections.
 In 2006 when a subsidiary of Cosmote bought the company, Wind and Vodafone pulled their support from the stores, stating that it would lead to unfair treatment towards them in order to enhance support to its in-house mobile operator.

 Environment

 The Germanos Group has been operating a battery recycling program called Dias Bat since 2004.
 In every Germanos Store batteries are collected and given for recycling, thus reducing the negative effect of battery consumption to the environment.

 International expansion

 Germanos stores expanded throughout the last years in Greece, Cyprus and many Eastern European countries counting as of 2007 960 retail points.

 Germanos retail stores are found in: